EECS150/asic-labs-sp24/lab3/README.md

           }

 Now consider **wire delays**.
-The following fragment is fabricated for instructional purposes as the Intel library does not use `wire_load` definitions for STA nor does Hammer currently have facilities to use the `QRC Techfile` for STA analysis in synthesis.
+The following fragment is fabricated for instructional purposes.
 Despite being fictional, this model is in fact instructive.
 Based on the enclosure area of a net, a `wire_load` macro model is chosen.
 Multipliers from the macro model are used to scale resistance values (ohms) and capacitance values (fF) based on cell fanout.